TimHi/obsidian-meeting-notes/README.md

 # Obsidian Meeting Note Plugin

+After being frustrated of creating the same structure for every meeting, copy pasting content I decided to create this plugin.

 ## Setup

 By default the plugin uses the name `"MeetingNotes"` as the `Meeting Folder location`.
 You can change it in the settings to any name you like.